OpenDataArena/ODA-DataScorer/model_based/README.md

 - **🔧 Configuration-Driven**: Easily manage models, evaluation metrics, and runtime parameters through YAML configuration files
 - **💾 Structured Output**: Automatically merges and categorizes scoring results with support for viewing intermediate results
 - **🔄 Parallel Execution**: Multiple scorers execute sequentially, with each scorer using data parallelism for acceleration
+- **⏸️ Resume from Checkpoint**: Supports resuming interrupted evaluation tasks from where they left off, avoiding redundant computation

 ## 📦 Supported Scorers